 The Rewind Technique

-THE REFINED version of the Rewind Technique* (as taught by HG College for over 20 years) is a non-intrusive, safe and highly effective psychological method for detraumatising people, which can also be used for removing phobias.
-It should be carried out by an experienced practitioner and is only performed once a person is in a state of deep relaxation.
+THE rewind detraumatisation technique taught by HG College for over 20 years is a non-intrusive, safe and highly effective psychological method for neutralising the high emotional arousal which can stay with people long after traumatic experiences are over.
+The same method can be used just as effectively for curing phobias.
+It should be carried out by an experienced practitioner.

-Besides being safe, quick and painless, the technique has the advantage of being non-voyeuristic.
+Besides being safe, quick and painless, the technique has the advantage of being 'non-voyeuristic'.
 Intimate or painfully upsetting details do not have to be disclosed.
 This reduces the distress for the client, and also helps protect the therapist from the possibility of being vicariously traumatised themselves when detraumatising particularly disturbing events.

 Case History: Finding Peace at Last

-Latest News:
+Latest Tweets:

 SCoPEd - latest update